MarkoM-dot/aoc2022/README.md

 ## Methodology

-1. Get the value of your session cookie by visiting the site and store this value in a `.cookie` file -- never commit this to source control, it should be gitignored anyway.
+1. Get the value of your session cookie by visiting the site and store this value in a `.cookie` file -- never commit this to version control, it should be gitignored anyway.

 2. Check out the puzzle question:
 ```shell